 3: Jacopo’s aria is a delicate balance of the lyrical and the furious *.

 12, 13: Suddenly there is a weird Barcarolle male chorus outside *.
-After which Jacopo turns furious and then over a soft orchestral accompaniment (harps and strings) there is something very lovely that grows with Lucrezia and Jacopo ** finishing the duet.
+After which Jacopo turns furious and then over a soft orchestral accompaniment (harps and strings) there is something very lovely as Lucrezia and Jacopo finish the duet **.

 15: Francesco arrives and there is suddenly a very excited and jovial accompaniment as father and son see each other for the first time in years.
 Lucrezia especially explodes *.

 17: Jacopo starts off the trio with a nice lyrical lilt, this is picked up by Francesco, and then Lucrezia comes in with some dramatic high note-ing before settling down and the whole thing comes back up again *.